Gold of the Seven Saints: Plot

 Two fur traders, Jim Rainbolt (Clint Walker) and Shaun Garrett (Roger Moore), stumble across a big gold strike.
-With the ruthless bandit McCracken (Gene Evans) and his men in relentless pursuit, they hide the gold behind a giant boulder.
-Shaun is wounded, but Doc Gates (Chill Wills) shows up out of nowhere and patches him up and is made a full partner.
-They take refuge at the ranch of Amos Gondora, an old friend of Jim's.
-There they are introduced to Gondora's so-called "ward", an Indian maiden called Tita (Letícia Román).
-That night some of McCracken's men stage a stampede and draw Jim and Gondora away.
-While they are gone, McCracken and some men ride up and take Shaun and Doc captive.
-He kills Doc because he is unable to tell the hiding place of the gold.
+Shaun goes to a nearby town to buy a pack horse for the gold, but makes the mistake of paying for the animal with a gold nugget.
+This lets the bandits who run the town, led by the ruthless McCracken (Gene Evans), know that they've stuck gold.
+McCracken and his men follow Shawn back to the strike.
+Jim and Shaun set out for the town of Seven Saints, but soon realize they are being followed.
+Knowing they can't outrun their pursuers while weighed down with 250 lbs. of gold, they hide the gold behind a giant boulder.
+In a shootout with the bandits Shaun is wounded, but Doc Gates (Chill Wills), who had also seen Shaun in town and knows about the gold, shows up out of nowhere to help them fight off the bandits.
+He then patches Shaun up and is made a full partner.
+The three men take refuge at the ranch of Amos Gondora, an old friend of Jim's.
+There they are introduced to Gondora's so-called "ward," an Indian maiden called Tita (Letícia Román).
+That night some of McCracken's men stage a stampede of Gondora's cattle to draw Jim and Gondora away.
+While they are gone, McCracken and his men ride up to the ranch and search for the gold.
+When they don't find it, they take Shaun and Doc captive.
+McCracken kills Doc because he is unable to tell the hiding place of the gold.

 Shaun does not know how to find the hiding place and even under torture cannot lead anyone to the gold.
 Rainbolt tracks and finds McCracken and his men.
 After a shootout, McCracken is the only one left of his gang, but he has a gun to Shaun's head and compels Rainbolt to lead him to the gold.
 When they get there, Rainbolt feigns being unable to move the boulder alone, drawing McCracken in close enough for Rainbolt to roll another boulder onto McCracken's leg, trapping him.
-Rainbolt and Garrett intend to leave McCracken there to die, but Gondora and his men show up.
+Rainbolt and Garrett intend to leave McCracken there to die, but Gondora and his men show up and kill McCracken.

-Everything seems all right until Gondora puts friendship aside and demands the gold for himself.
+Everything seems fine until Gondora puts friendship aside and demands the gold for himself.
 Jim and Shaun run from them and must cross a rushing river to get away.
-The bags of gold fall apart and the gold is lost in the river where it came from.
+The bags of gold fall apart in the river and the gold is lost.
 After they laugh at this turn of events, Gondora pledges his friendship again and Rainbolt and Garrett set out to return to their fur trapping.